Insights

 AI Is the Railroad of the 21st Century.
 The Track We Lay Now Determines Where It Leads.

-Jeffrey McMillan · Founder & CEO, McMillanAI · February 2026
+Jeffrey McMillan · Founder & CEO, McMillanAI · March 2026

 In the early days of the American railroad system, expansion was chaotic.

-Different regions built tracks with different gauges.
+Regional railroad companies built tracks with different gauges.
 Safety standards were inconsistent.
 Interoperability was limited.
 Trains could not move seamlessly across networks.
 Accidents were frequent.
 Capital was fragmented.
 Growth was real — but unstable.

-We are at a similar moment with agentic AI.
 For the past decade, AI functioned primarily as a tool — predicting, summarizing, optimizing.
-Now we are entering a phase where AI systems plan, execute, coordinate, and act with increasing autonomy.
-This shift from tool to actor is operational — not theoretical.
+Generative AI expanded those capabilities dramatically.
+But we are now entering a phase where AI systems plan, execute, coordinate, and act with increasing autonomy.
+This shift from tool to actor is consequential in ways that go beyond any single capability improvement.

 Since starting my own firm focused on the effective and responsible deployment of AI, I have talked to hundreds of business leaders around the globe, and the pattern I see is consistent: the technology is accelerating.
-Institutional readiness is not.
+Organizational readiness is not.

 The Structural Risks